Guide to PHP Translation and Website Internationalization

 • Get user language selection

-Here, assume the user's language choice is obtained via GET parameters (e.g., ?lang=en).
+Here, it is assumed that the user's language choice is obtained through a GET parameter (e.g., ?lang=en).
 You can also use other methods, such as session, cookie, or browser language preferences.

 • Performance issues

-Frequently loading and parsing multiple PHP files may have some performance overhead.
+If multiple PHP files are frequently loaded and parsed, there may be some performance overhead.

 • Scalability

-When the number of languages or the amount of text is very large, managing multiple language files can become complex.
+When there are a large number of languages or text content, managing multiple language files can become complex.

 Topic